January 17, 2017

 It’s fair to say that most colored stones look amazing with diamonds as part of a cluster arrangement, which may be why Princess Diana’s ring on Kate’s finger was an instant hit.
 Put a beautiful ring on a beautiful woman and there’s no end to the impact it can have.

-For most of the cluster ring renaissance, though, the clusters themselves have predominantly been entirely diamond based.
+For most of the cluster ring renaissance, though, the clusters themselves have predominantly been entirely diamond-based.
 This is not just because of the obvious beauty a diamond cluster has, but also for more pragmatic reasons.

-Diamond Cluster Rings
+Shop Diamond Cluster Rings

-This doesn’t mean that diamond cluster rings are inferior in any way, of course.
+This doesn’t mean that vintage diamond cluster rings are inferior in any way, of course.
 Most clusters will have a total carat weight well in excess of most solitaire rings.
-The cost is tempered however, in comparison to what is charged for a single diamond.
+The cost is tempered, however, in comparison to what is charged for a single diamond.

 Jewelry, like many aspects of the fashion world, goes in cycles, and we’re seeing this with cluster rings today and the fact that neither diamond nor multi-stone rings really dominate.

-The benefits for us all is that we’re not restricted to any one particular style or influence in any defined period.
+The benefit for us all is that we’re not restricted to any one particular style or influence in any defined period.
 We get the best of all worlds.
 Designers can dare to be different knowing that they have a global marketplace with global advertising at their disposal.